ennuicastr/ennuicastr/docs/mp4-recording.md

 together.
 While it's not technically correct MP4, I'm yet to encounter a program that can't decode it correctly, so it would probably be safe to use it.

+¹ Actually, `video-record.ts` doesn't close it at all, since it just destroys the entire libav.js instance when it's done.

 ## Details